 Frontier Asset Management was founded in 2000 by Gary Miller, CFA, with a focus on building a better way to manage investment assets.
 The mission was simple: Find ways to minimize loss for investors while seeking out the best opportunities for growth, and balancing those two objectives in a way that would allow financial advisors to create the best expected portfolios possible for those clients.

 In the decades since, Frontier has grown as financial advisors and wealth management firms have seen how our strategies serve their clients’ needs.
-We helped our partners see their clients through the downturns of 2008 and 2020, and we remain focused on our proprietary three-step approach to developing investment strategies:
+We helped our partners see their clients through the downturns of 2008 and 2020, and we remain focused on our proprietary two-step approach to developing investment strategies:

 Welcome to Sheridan, Wyoming